-Represented a D&O insurer in a bench trial in State Court in California addressing a question of first impression and of critical importance to the D&O industry; namely, the definition of Loss and whether it covers indemnified settlements paid to resolve a shareholder dispute over the price per share paid for an American multinational biopharmaceutical company’s purchase of another pharmaceutical company*
+Lead trial counsel for D&O insurer in a bench trial in State Court in California addressing a question of first impression of critical importance to the D&O industry; namely, the definition of Loss and whether it covers indemnified settlements paid to resolve a shareholder dispute over the price paid per share in for the purchase of a company.

 Obtained a 5-0 victory in the New York Court of Appeals in a landmark decision on the “follow the fortunes” doctrine in a case where reinsurers challenged the allocation of a $1 billion settlement of asbestos related liabilities*

-Obtained dismissal for a defendant of class actions alleging violations of RESPA’s anti-kick-back provisions arising from the defendants practice of obtaining reinsurance for its mortgage insurance policies from captive insurers affiliated with lending banks*
+Obtained dismissal for cedent of class actions alleging violations of RESPA’s anti-kick-back provisions arising from the defendants practice of obtaining reinsurance for its mortgage insurance policies from captive insurers affiliated with lending banks.*

-Obtained dismissal of class action alleging coverage for losses arising from the Madoff Ponzi scheme*
+Obtained dismissal of class action against insurer alleging coverage for losses arising from the Madoff Ponzi scheme*

-Represented a finance and insurance company and its subsidiaries in class actions and individual lawsuits related to defective Chinese-manufactured drywall products, consolidated in a multi-district litigation in the Eastern District of Louisiana*
+Represented insurers in class actions and individual lawsuits related to defective Chinese-manufactured drywall products, consolidated in a multi-district litigation in the Eastern District of Louisiana*